gabindu/git-intro/git-intro-slides.md

     - open source vs. closed source
     - popularity & user base

+\small
-- _I personally find GitLab the best free offer at the moment - but you can use all three if you want (and you can always switch)!_
+_I personally find GitLab the best free offer at the moment - but you can use all three if you want (and you can always switch)!_